gshanemiller/kvbench/README.md

 task in this repository to make one.
 (NOTE: this task is not yet written but is coming).
 This will also give you control over the size and distribution of key/values.

-[In the alternative this web site](https://people.eng.unimelb.edu.au/sgog/data/) has a variety of text files you can obtain with `curl` or `wget`.
+[This web site](https://people.eng.unimelb.edu.au/sgog/data/) has a variety of text files you can obtain with `curl` or `wget`.
+Not all files are text but [proteins.txt.gz](https://people.eng.unimelb.edu.au/sgog/data/proteins.txt.gz) is.
 [The Guttenberg Org](https://www.gutenberg.org/) also has good files:

 * [Shakespeare's Collected Works](https://www.gutenberg.org/cache/epub/100/pg100.txt)
 * [English Dictionary](https://www.gutenberg.org/cache/epub/29765/pg29765.txt)

+There's also a helper script in this repository `generator/scripts/genuuid` that'll make UUIDs for testing.

 Vanilla text files are the simplest way to get a decent look at a test configuration.
+In this benchmark key processing not value storage is the main work.
 Text files are easy to make and are readily available.
 The `generator.tsk` program in this repository has a conversion tool to transform them into `bin-text` suitable for benchmarking.
 See the next section for a worked example.

 # Worked Example
 Obtain a test file: